Super League war: United Kingdom and New Zealand sign with Super League

-Of those in the third category, 30 had contracts expiring in 1997 and only 7 had contracts expiring later than 1997.

 Rugby league in court

 On 3 February 1995, Brisbane Broncos started Federal Court action against the NSWRL over salary cap rules.
 On 30 March 1995, News commenced legal action against the ARL, NSWRL and six clubs, alleging breaches of the Trade Practices Act.

 On 25 September 1995, the ARL commenced legal action in the Federal Court of Australia to stop the new competition beginning in 1996.
 Justice James Burchett handed down his findings on 23 February 1996.
 He found that the ARL owned rights to all club colours, logos, names and jerseys.
 Justice Burchett also said that News Corp had acted with "dishonesty" and "duplicity".

 Formal orders were given in the Federal Court on 11 March 1996 to prevent any alternative rugby league football competition being held until 2000.
 The scope of these orders was reduced on appeal to the Full Court on 13 March 1996, but still precluded the start of the Super League competition.
 Rupert Murdoch described the court decision as "1-nil at half-time".

 All Super League teams forfeited the first round of the ARL competition, except for Auckland Warriors, who claimed two uncontested premiership points from their unplayed match against Brisbane Broncos.
 Most Super League players played in the ARL season of 1996, with the notable exception of St George's Gorden Tallis who sat the season out, and did not play again until he joined Brisbane Broncos in 1997.

-British Rugby League boss Maurice Lindsay announced on 20 March 1996 that a new competition named Global League would be created, using the same players as the now-banned News competition, and featuring clubs such as Cronulla Dolphins (instead of Sharks), Canberra Vikings (instead of Raiders) and Penrith Cats (instead of Panthers).
+British Rugby League boss Maurice Lindsay announced on 20 March 1996 that a new competition named Global League would be created, using the same players as the now-banned News competition, and featuring clubs such as Cronulla Dolphins (instead of Sharks), Canberra Vikings (instead of Raiders) and Penrith Pumas (instead of Panthers).

 On 4 October 1996, Federal Court Justices John Lockhart, Ronald Sackville and John von Doussa set aside all of Justice Burchett's previous orders, clearing the way for the Super League Telstra Cup to commence in 1997.
 ARL Chairman Ken Arthurson wrote, "I was furious, hurt, bewildered...
 I felt as if had been run over by the Southern Aurora."
 Lindsay, who led the British game into Super League was ecstatic at the victory, comparing it to "winning a cup final".

 The ARL appealed but their case was dismissed on 15 November 1996 in, according to Arthurson, "less time than it took to play a half of football."
 Following the court decision, Kerry Packer met with Rupert Murdoch to resolve their differences over rugby league, and on 17 January 1997, Packer's Nine Network announced that it had secured free-to-air broadcast rights for Super League.
 On 22 January 1997, Ken Arthurson announced his resignation from the ARL.